Determination of blood sugar

 Hypoglycaemia

-1. Decrease in Blood glucose above normal. •
+1. A decrease in Blood glucose above normal. •

 2. Overdose of insulin for diabetic treatment.